kontent-ai/model-generator-js/README.md

 ### Customizing generated file names

-You may customize the way filenames are stored on file system using the `fileResolver` configuration option:
+You may customize the way filenames are stored on file system using the `contentTypeFileResolver` and / or `taxonomyTypeFileResolver` configuration option:

 ```typescript
 await generateModelsAsync({